 Curious to know how that wide range of pricing breaks down across different invitation shopping options?
 Check out these approximate starting-point costs for a set of 100 invitations, envelopes, and response cards at the following types of sellers:

-For totally custom invitations created by a design studio, expect to pay a premium price tag.
+For totally custom wedding invitations created by a design studio, expect to pay a premium price tag.
 Invitations designed just for you might include a custom logo, monogram, illustration, hand- calligraphy, or other graphic element, and will generally come with a design consultation followed by a series of proofs for you to approve (so you’re guaranteed to get exactly what you want).

 Slightly less pricey but still a considerable expense, working with a local stationery shop to design your invitations can allow you to see a number of different invitation suites from various designers all under one roof.
 As with all invitation purchases, the greater the embellishments and the more enclosures you add to your order, the higher the total cost will be.